 Turning Trials into Triumph: A Reflection on Genesis 50:20

 Hello, beautiful people!
-Welcome back to another post from FLY (First Love Yahweh).
+Welcome back to another post from FLY (Faith Leads You).
 I want to dive into a verse that has been resonating deeply in my heart: Genesis 50:20.
 It says, “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”

 This powerful verse is part of Joseph’s story, a man who faced unimaginable hardships yet saw God’s hand in every twist and turn of his life.
 Today, let's break down this story and explore how it might be speaking into your life right now.